The word “psychedelic” comes from the Greek which means mind manifesting.

 I have had the extraordinary good fortune to take part in an MDMA Phase 2 Clinical Trial through the FDA and MAPS (see more below) as a result of my breast cancer diagnosis in 2015.
 Participating in that Study restored me to full vitality, and emotional and spiritual health and well-being!

-Since that time, I have trained and been certified in Ketamine-Assisted Psychotherapy through the Center for Transformational Psychotherapy in San Anselmo, California; and I am a recent graduate of the California Institute of Integral Studies (CIIS) Certificate in Psychedelic Therapies and Research (CPTR) program.
-Additionally, I am a frequent speaker at Trainings, Conferences, and Workshops related to psychedelic-assisted psychotherapy.
+I am also a graduate of the California Institute of Integral Studies (CIIS) Certificate in Psychedelic Therapies and Research (CPTR) program, have trained and been certified in Ketamine-Assisted Psychotherapy through the Center for Transformational Psychotherapy in San Anselmo, California; and I am a frequent speaker at trainings, conferences, and workshops related to psychedelic-assisted psychotherapy.